-Wild Turkey Kentucky Spirit is presently one of the few standard (non-LE) “super-premium” bottles offered by Wild Turkey Distilling Co. outside of the Russell’s Reserve product line – the others being Forgiven and Rare Breed.
-On the surface it appears quite simply to be a single barrel version of Wild Turkey 101 – KSBW at 101 proof with no age statement.
+Kentucky Spirit is one of three super-premium bottles offered by Wild Turkey outside of the Russell’s Reserve product line (the others being Forgiven and Rare Breed).
+On the surface it appears to simply be a single-barrel version of Wild Turkey 101 (non-aged-stated KSBW at 101 proof).
 However, unlike most Russell’s Reserve Single Barrel bottles, you are given the date bottled, as well as barrel, warehouse, and rick identifiers.

 Wild Turkey Kentucky Spirit – KSBW at 101 proof – no age stated (rumored at least eight years) – bottled 5/12/2009 from barrel #74, warehouse F, rick #16 – distilled by the Austin, Nichols Distilling Company, Lawrenceburg, KY

 Tasted neat in a Glencairn after a few minutes rest …

 Color: rich copper (a shade darker than modern WT 101)

 Nose: rich vanilla, caramel, honey, oak, mellow rickhouse funk, baking spice, leather, floral perfume, orange zest

 Taste: (surprisingly soft texture) honey, vanilla, caramel, pepper, sweet musty oak, baking spice, floral perfume, orange zest